sigent/TheGoodPlace/README.md

 This is the starting point for any project.
 * What is this project all about?
-* How to I get this thing to work?
+* How do I get this thing to work?
 * ''Why'' do I want to be involved?

 ### On-boarding

-Whether it's joining the company or joining a project.
-Each team should ensure that they have a proper on-boarding guide.
-The last person to join the project should always ensure that this is up to date and easy to follow.
+Whether it's joining the company or joining a project, each team should ensure that they have a proper on-boarding guide.
+The last person to join the project should always ensure that this is up-to date and easy to follow.

 ### The Boy Scout Rule